Dante-Cadiz/lemon-qualitycontrol/README.md

 1. Log in to Heroku and create an App with desired name
 2. Log into Heroku CLI in IDE workspace terminal using the bash command: *heroku login -i* and enter user credentials
 3. Run the command *git init* to re-initialise the Git repository
-4.
+4. Run the command *heroku git:remote -a "YOUR_APP_NAME"* to connect the workspace and your previously created Heroku app.
-5. Set the app's stack to heroku-20 using the bash command: *heroku stack:set heroku-20* for compatibility purposes
+5. Set the app's stack to heroku-20 using the bash command: *heroku stack:set heroku-20* for compatibility with the Python 3.8.14 version used for this project
 6. Deploy the application to Heroku using the following bash command: *git push heroku main*

 ### Forking the GitHub Project